joshniche/es2015-modules/readme.md

 import breakfast from "./breakfast.js";
 breakfast: { sausage: 'sausage', eggs: 'eggs' }

-Importing a value contained in a default export via destructuring: import {sausage} from "./breakfast.js";
+Importing an object value contained in a default export by destructuring the property name: import {sausage} from "./breakfast.js";
 sausage: undefined